-The 1st Day of School MUSTS
+The First Day of School MUSTS

 1.)
 Greet Your Students.
 As your cute little darlings are coming down the hallway, you need to be ready to help them out and greet them.
 This is definitely not the time to catch up with colleagues you haven’t seen all summer.
-You need to help these Nervous Nellie’s feel better – and the best way to do that is by making them comfortable with your smile and warm greeting.
+You need to help these Nervous Nellies feel better – and the best way to do that is by making them comfortable with your smile and warm greeting.

 Make sure you have plenty of things to do on the first day.
-I always over planned on the first day because I didn’t know just how “this group” would move – were they tortoises or were they hares?
-You don’t want to be standing there unprepared with a few hours left to go; That leads to classroom management issues.
+I always over-planned on the first day because I didn’t know just how “this group” would move – were they tortoises or were they hares?
+You don’t want to be standing there unprepared with a few hours left to go; that leads to classroom management issues.

 3.)
 Introductions.
 Have each student introduce themselves.
 There are lots of fun games to play where students have to share a little about themselves.
 You can even find some in my Back to School Product.

 4.)
 Build Community.
-Building community is important because then throughout the year you can work together like a team or a family.
-This can be done through various team building activities.
+Building community is important because then, throughout the year, you can work together like a team or a family.
+This can be done through various team-building activities.

 5.)
 Teach Procedures.
 It has to be done, but don’t just have students just sit and take it all in at once.
 I made that mistake my first year teaching.
-I droned on for what probably seemed like decades for those poor kids – and you know what – they didn’t learn my procedures.
+I droned on for what probably seemed like decades for those poor kids – and you know what? – they didn’t learn my procedures.
 Mention them as it is time.
 For instance, mention the procedures for lunch a few minutes before lunch.
 Seriously – otherwise it’s “information overload” and “shut the teacher out” mode.

 7.)
 Question and Answer Time.
 This is one of my favorite things to do on the first day.
 It’s a great opportunity for me to make connections with the students and begin building relationships with them.
-I provide students with a 3×5 Index Card and allow them to write down any questions they have.
+I provide students with a 3×5 index card and allow them to write down any questions they have.
 They can even ask questions about me.
 Sometimes the questions are silly and wild (and I answer them kind of silly back – but that is just me!).
-Not all students have questions and that’s okay.
-I answer the questions on the cards and then I share with students a little about myself including artifacts from my childhood such as my report cards, my drawings, my handwriting (Mrs. Livingston, I finally finger-space between all my words!), and even pictures from when I was in elementary school.
+Not all students have questions, and that’s okay.
+I answer the questions on the cards, and then I share with students a little about myself, including artifacts from my childhood, such as my report cards, my drawings, my handwriting (Mrs. Livingston, I finally finger-space between all my words!), and even pictures from when I was in elementary school.
 Students need to hear about your childhood and who you are outside the classroom.
-It helps them see that you also made mistakes and are human too!
+It helps them see that you also made mistakes and are human, too!
 The kids learn so much from it and love it!

-When the school starts, think about how you want the day to run and imagine being in the shoes of your students.
+When school starts, think about how you want the day to run and imagine being in the shoes of your students.
 They are not going to want to do the same thing that every teacher does every year.
-They aren’t likely going to want to present about their summer, nor listen to you drone on about the rules and procedures.
-Yes, some things have to be done every year, but there are ways to get those things done, while still making the first day great!
+They aren’t likely going to want to present about their summer, or listen to you drone on about the rules and procedures.
+Yes, some things have to be done every year, but there are ways to get those things done while still making the first day great!
 What do they say – it’s the first impression that counts?